 We admired the quiet and absolutely clean Mandovi flowing next to our waiting queue.
 I was hoping to see some animals or birds but then with so many jeeps and humans around it was asking for too much.

-At the Jeep Parking place that was obviously full of Jeeps and tourists they brought in, there is Watchtower.
+At the Jeep Parking place which was obviously full of Jeeps and tourists they brought in, there is Watchtower.
 If you do not want to trek for 1 km from here, this is your best bet to admire the fall.
 The view of the falls is nice.
-Monkeys of the wildlife sanctuary, however, think that the Watchtower is their place, so you would need to deal with them.
+Monkeys of the wildlife sanctuary, however, think that the Watchtower is their place so you would need to deal with them.

 It was a lovely scene to witness.
-I loved the sound of water as it made its way through the rocks and finally claiming a space for itself as a stream.
+I loved the sound of water as it made its way through the rocks and finally claimed a space for itself as a stream.
 After admiring it for a while, I moved ahead.
 A little ahead another stream awaited us.
 I was charmed once again.